Congratulations on the thought of adding a feline companion to your life!

 To make your new cat feel at home, you’ll need to have the right supplies on hand.
 Here are some essentials:

-Food and water dishes
+1.Food and water dishes For your Cat

-Choose cat food dishes that are the appropriate size for your cat and easy to clean.
 I will just say here, that right from the start, use these cat food dishes that are designed for whisker fatigue.
-They are prefect for all cats, plus they are easy to clean and pick up from the floor.
+They are perfect for all cats, plus they are easy to clean and pick up from the floor.

-Litter box and litter
+2. Litter box and litter For your cat

 Cats need mental and physical stimulation, so provide them with toys to play with.
 Choose toys that are safe for your cat and can’t be easily swallowed.

-Provide your cat with a comfortable bed to sleep in.
 Over the years you will have several cat beds.
 This article will help you choose a cat bed that will be more than adequate.

 Introducing Your New Cat to Other Pets